Mioke/KMPhotoBrowser/README.md

 ### Contact

-You can open an issue when find bugs.
+You can open an issue when finding bugs.

 # Licence
 KMPhotoBrowser is under the MIT Licence, see the LICENCE file for details.